-Note: Max supported latency between ISE 1.x/2.0 nodes is set at 200ms.
-ISE 2.1 raises guidance to max 300ms roundtrip latency.
+Warning!
+The maximum supported latency between ISE 1.x/2.0 nodes is set at 200ms.
+ISE 2.1+ raises guidance to maximum 300ms roundtrip latency between PSN nodes and the PAN.
 However, there is no substitute for good design to optimize data replication and reduce impact due to latency.

 The ISE Bandwidth Calculator has two worksheets:

 Single-Site Calculator - Used to determine bandwidth required between a remote location with distributed ISE nodes and single head-end data center that contains the Primary Administration and Monitoring nodes.

 Multi-Site Calculator – Used to show overall bandwidth required between all remote locations with ISE nodes to one or two head-end data centers that contain the Administration and Monitoring nodes.
 Aggregate bandwidth at head-end sites is also shown along with graphical depiction

 ISE Auth Suppression enabled

 For Single-Site calculation, primary PAN and MnT nodes are deployed in primary Data Center to which bandwidth is calculated; For Multi-Site calculation, primary PAN is deployed in primary DC.

 Mobile endpoints authenticate/reauthenticate as frequently as 10/hr and refresh IP 1/hr